tdlemos/financial-categorizing/README.md

-# Welcome to the financial-categorizing wiki!
+# Welcome to the financial-categorizing!

 Financial Categorizing is demo application to add ranges and instruments for categorization.